lpaolini/Striptease/README.md

 The goals of this library are:

-- simplify the development of visual effects to be rendered on LED strips by providing useful abstractions
+- to simplify the development of visual effects to be rendered on LED strips by providing useful abstractions
-- provide support for rendering effects on multiple strips, controlling the transitions and adjusting parameters in real time
+- to provide runtime support for rendering effects on multiple strips, controlling the transitions and adjusting parameters in real time

-Using an infrared remote (more or less anything can be used) the following functions can be controlled:
+Using an infrared remote (more or less anything can be used), the following action can be performed:

 - stop (fade out to black all strips)
 - sequential (start in timed/sequential mode)